It’s time to build the perfect home recording studio setup.

 But what does a perfect home recording studio look like?
 Perfect has to mean perfect for you.
 That means your instruments, your budget and your needs.

 Building a home studio is overwhelming and expensive at first.
 So start with the basics.
-Building your home recording studio setup as your needs and skills grow is your best bet.
+Building your bedroom studio setup as your needs and skills grow is your best bet.

 This practical guide will help you choose the right home recording studio equipment for your needs.
 Select from three categories for each studio essential: